 Yes!
 And we want to hear from you.

 What topics does TTG focus on?

 We build programs around themes relevant to the lives of students in high school and college.
 Our work spans all aspects of life!
-Some areas of focus include school lunch, REuse, paper, dorm, GMO, fashion, energy, and much more.
+Some areas of focus include sustainable food, non-GMO, conscious campuses, ethical lifestyle (ReStyled, GreenSpa), and much more.

 Do I have to be eco-friendly to participate?

 Nope!
 TTG aims to inspire a transition from conventional thinking to a more conscious perspective.
 Regardless of current knowledge and lifestyle practices, if you are open to change, ready to learn, and want to make a difference, you are the perfect candidate to participate in TTG.

 Bring TTG to your high school, college, or student organization simply by sending us an email!
 Hundreds of high schools and universities have joined the movement.
 Current outreach includes student government, eco clubs, sustainability leaders, Greek life, journalism, community service organizations, environmental studies teachers and professors, national PTA and other youth-centered forums.
 There are many opportunities to engage your campus, so get involved and be a key part of spreading this message far and wide!
 Contact us for more information.

 Green U is a learning forum – now a robust digital collection of information about all things eco!
 It is also an educational summit, the Project Green Challenge Finals in which PGC finalists have the opportunity to interact with and learn from esteemed leaders, present experiences from the 30-day Challenge, and work to create platforms for social action that are implemented by TTG.